falkr/thesis-tips/pages/editing.md

 <span class="key">A good writing style effectively communicates your arguments and results to the reader.</span> It may take some time to develop such a style, and it’s hard to give clear instructions what a good writing style is.
 However, it’s easier to point out what *not* to do:

   - *Writing too verbose*.
-You try to use as many words as possible, wich makes your thesis cumbersome to read.
-The reader may also get the impression that you dod not work with your arguments.
+You try to use as many words as possible, which makes your thesis cumbersome to read.
+The reader may also get the impression that you did not work with your arguments.
 Instead, work with your arguments and make them more compact.
   - *Writing too short*.
-You don’t explain things good enough, do not deliver enough examples, do not explain figures completely, or even fail to fully develop your arguments.
+You don’t explain things well enough, do not deliver enough examples, do not explain figures completely, or even fail to fully develop your arguments.
   - *Writing too formal*.
 You use an overly formal and stiff language that sounds artificial and does not help understanding or bringing your point across.
 Instead, scientific and technical writing can be precise without being too formal.
   - *Writing too informal*.
 While we encourage you to use a vivid language, overdoing it may have the opposite effect.
 Be clear and concise, but don't try to be funny or so.
   - *Writing without focus*.
 Within any sentence, within any paragraph and within every section, it must be clear to the reader what the thesis is about and why the current issue is important.
   - *Writing too complicated*.
 You explain a subject matter more complicated	than it ought to be.
-Explaining things simple is not easy, but exactly this is what your job as a writer includes, and what is also rewarded.
+Explaining things simply is not easy, but exactly this is what your job as a writer includes, and what is also rewarded.
 This may require you to structure your arguments in a certain order, separate primary concerns and main arguments from secondary concerns and details.

 If you manage to prevent the above problems, you are probably on the right track.

 ## Aim for Readability

 <span class="key">Formulate your thoughts and arguments as simple as possible.</span> Only if you have understood something, you can express it in simple terms.
-Or vice-versa, to express something in simple terms, you have to understand it.
+Or vice versa, to express something in simple terms, you have to understand it.
 Most readers are not impressed by complicated formulations, but rather annoyed.

 <span class="key">Use simple sentences to increase readability.</span> The writing style of Ernest Hemingway is an example for a simple writing style.
 Do a web search for [writing rules hemingway](https://lmgtfy.com/?q=writing+rules+hemingway), and read on.
 Some guidelines are the following: